General Convex Agreement with Near-Optimal Communication: Preliminaries

+We now consider Euclidean spaces.
+Note that $\mathbb{R}^d$ is uncountably infinite, which means that any encoding would restrict the parties' input to a strict subset of $\mathbb{R}^d$ which is at most countably infinite.
+We defer the proof of the theorem below to \Cref{appendix:dilation-factor}. \begin{restatable}{theorem}{DilationFactorR} Let $d > 0$, then for any encoding, $\mathbb{R}^d$ has dilation factor $\delta := 4 d^2$. \end{restatable}

-\paragraph{Communication complexity and round complexity.} We denote the communication complexity for $L$-bit inputs of an $n$-party protocol $\Pi$ by $\bitcost_{L, n}(\Pi)$: this is the worst-case total number of bits sent by honest parties if they all hold inputs of at most $L$ bits.
+\paragraph{Communication complexity and round complexity.} We denote the communication complexity for $L$-bit inputs of an $n$-party protocol $\Pi$ by $\bitcost_{L, n}(\Pi)$: this is the worst-case total number of bits sent by honest parties if they all hold inputs which can be encoded using at most $L$ bits.
 In addition, $\roundcost_{n}(\Pi)$ denotes the worst-case round complexity of $\Pi$.
 We add that for some of our subprotocols we will use different subscripts for the $\bitcost$ notation, and the meaning will be clear in context.